* French data brings ECB outlook back into focus

 * Some in the market remain nervous about EU elections

-* Rating firms may await EU polls before upgrading periphery (Updates prices, adds quotes)
+* Rating firms may await EU polls before upgrading periphery (Updates prices, adds fresh comments)

-LONDON, May 22 (Reuters) - Yields on the euro zone's lower-rated bonds stabilised on Thursday as expectations the European Central Bank will ease monetary policy overshadowed concerns about EU elections.
+LONDON, May 22 Yields on the euro zone's lower-rated bonds stabilised on Thursday as expectations the European Central Bank will ease monetary policy overshadowed concerns about anti-austerity fallout from EU elections.

 The focus moved back to the ECB after data showed French business activity contracted in May, after forecasts had called for an expansion.
 The German private sector's strong performance continued, but it was not enough to cause a sell-off in the bond market.